davidwest/MergeHelper/README.md

 # MergeHelper
 Tutorial is on the way.

-In the meantime, please see MergeHelper.DemonConsole and MergeHelper.Test for usage examples.
+In the meantime, please see MergeHelper.DemoConsole and MergeHelper.Test for usage examples.